 Reina Suyeon Mun didn’t plan to become an artist.
-After spending years preparing herself to study engineering physics she was struck by the thoughts that the time she would spend in exploring art and design would be over after secondary school.
+After spending years preparing herself to study engineering physics, she was struck by the thought that the time she would spend in exploring art and design would be over after secondary school.
 It seemed like a very trivial reason to turn down all my offers during the time, but I have not regretted the decision so far.
 Since then, I tried different ways and mediums to incorporate my interests in theoretical physics into my work.
 Hopefully beyond just a mere visualisation of a phenomenon.
 Reina Suyeon Mun explains over the email.

-Reina Suyeon Mun’s topics encompass from physics and architecture to gender identity.
+Her topics encompass from physics and architecture to gender identity.
 We think of gender expression as something unique to human.
 But broad-scale of environmental conditions in the forest shift the gender sexuality of the animals.
 What if humans are the same in response to the environment?
 The forest I interpreted reflects the gender identity of a person based on a subconscious construct of gender stereotype online.
 She says to introduce Word2gender Spatial Installation, a project in which she uses word2vec to reveal implicit gender stereotypes online.

 Space and time are the main topics in projects like Timeless Probe and ∆(x,y,z,t) on Lorentz Transformation.
-Space is infinity and time ticks on incessantly.
-We have been always taken space and time for granted, but when in 1915 Einstein formulated his general theory of relativity, this changed.
+Space is infinite and time ticks on incessantly.
+We have always taken space and time for granted, but when in 1915 Einstein formulated his general theory of relativity, this changed.
 Einstein found that space and time were interwoven into a single continuum known as space-time, which means events that occur at the same time for one person could occur at different times for another.

-The t-coordinate that one observer is plotting depends on the kind of interaction or motion he or she takes at the current coordinate of t.
-Reina Suyeon Mun explains about the project.
+The t-coordinate that one observer plots depend on the kind of interaction or motion he or she takes at the current coordinate of t.
+Reina Suyeon Mun explains the project.
 Following Einstein’s theory, she made several trials attempting to simplify the concepts without losing the key points that she wanted to highlight in Timeless Probe like how space-time is perceived as far as the observers perceive both space and time, all entities of these (x, y, z, t) are in form of coordinates.

 ∆(x,y,z,t) on Lorentz Transformation is the second project whose intellectual process lies on a concept of physics: the concept of Lorentz Transformation, a coordinate transformation which is used to relate two coordinate frames moving at constant velocity relative to each other.